 Through listening and observation, the psychotherapist looks for patterns and events hidden in their client’s words and movements to recognize and treat unconscious feelings, motivations, and thoughts contributing to the difficulties that forced their client into treatment.

 As we speak on the events in our life, the therapist asks leading questions and uses active listening skills to help us discover the ‘what’ that we must do to improve our existence.
 It is not the therapist’s job to tell us what to do or to give us advice.
-Both the therapy and its outcomes are dependent on what we want and progresses at the speed we desire.
+Both the therapy and its outcomes are dependent on what we want and progress at the speed we desire.

 Through using empathy, a nonjudgmental environment, and unconditional positive regard the therapist builds a strong therapeutic alliance with their client so they can help break down the strongholds prohibiting them from moving forward with their lives.